Any links to Amazon are affiliate links.

 To avoid your child from taking too many physical freedoms, require him to ask your permission before he goes somewhere.
 “Mom, may I go outside” rather than “Mom, I am going outside.”
 If he asks and you say no, you must make sure that if/when a tantrum follows, you don’t give in and allow him to go.

-The last time I read through Preschoolwise, I was very happy to read the part about asking permission.
+I remember one time when I read through Preschoolwise, I was very happy to read the part about asking permission.
 Brayden was approaching the age of four and still asked my permission to so much as leave the room he was in.
 I thought it was so strange that he asked me for permission.

 - How to Stop Back Talk